 Raise the curtain on theater night

-The challenges of 2020 might mean your child can’t participate in school plays or drama class—so bring the theater to them with fall-inspired at-home productions that encourage the whole family to get acting!
+The challenges of this year might mean that your child can’t participate in school plays or drama class—so bring the theater to them with fall-inspired at-home productions that encourage the whole family to get acting!
 Design your own set with pumpkins or leftover Halloween decorations.
 And of course, don’t hold back on the costumes.
 It’s the perfect excuse to bring out your inner thespian!

 Play a festive matching game